LinfinityLab/CSc59866_SeniorDesign/README.md

 # Image Processing Application
-*Basic image processing application written in C++ and OpenGL with Qt*
+Basic image processing application written in C++ and OpenGL with Qt on a starter program given by Professor [George Wolberg](http://www-cs.engr.ccny.cuny.edu/~wolberg/)

 ## Interface
 The application interface is implemented with Qt.